 Non-Native: Green or tan stems covered by tightly clinging leaf sheaths; blue green foliage, forms dense colonies and may grow as tall as 20 feet; flower clusters/seed heads usually larger and more dense than the native.

-Native: Lower leaf sheaths fall off and exposed stem turns red in sunlight; yellow green foliage; grows more as scattered stems and usually shorter (6-8 feet); flower cluster/seed heads usually smaller and more open than the non-native.
+Native: Lower leaf sheaths fall off and exposed stem turns red in sunlight.
+The foliage is yellow green.
+This plant grows more as scattered stems and is usually shorter (6-8 feet) than the non-native.
+Flower cluster/seed heads are usually smaller and more open than the non-native.

 The rest of this page will concern only the non-native species which is a plant of concern and considered invasive in many areas.